-- Despite the impressive coverage of provision of safe drinking water facilities in the rural areas, there is considerable gap between infrastructure created and service available at the household level. - ii) The issue of sustainability of source and system and ensuring supply of potable water are cited as the two major constraints in achieving the national goal of providing drinking water to all. - iii) Further, the entire programme, so far has been totally managed by the Government (except Swajaldhara projects), without the active participation of the stakeholders. - iv) This inevitably has resulted as a hindrance to the development of more efficient and lower cost options for service delivery and also denying opportunity to the users to exercise their options as consumers to demand better service delivery. - v) In the years to come, the rural water supply programme will face serious challenges by way of meeting the expanding needs of a fast growing population, as well as the increasing demand of the rural population for higher service levels in the given scenario of rapid depletion of fresh water availability for drinking. - vi) The fund requirement to provide safe drinking water to all on a sustainable basis will be staggering. - vii) In addition to this the other factors which have also contributed to the rapid deterioration of the water supply facilities resulting in non availability of service for which it has been constructed are: over dependence on ground water and depletion of ground water level which also increases the incidences of quality problems; sources go dry leading to systems becoming defunct due to competing demand of ground water from other sectors, poor recharge, large scale deforestation and lack of the protection of catchment areas, heavy emphasis on creation of new infrastructure but poor attention to the maintenance of existing systems; poor ownership of water supply systems and sources by the rural community and poor operation and maintenance; neglect of traditional water sources, systems and management practices.
+- Despite the impressive coverage of provision of safe drinking water facilities in the rural areas, there is considerable gap between infrastructure created and service available at the household level. - The issue of sustainability of source and system and ensuring supply of potable water are cited as the two major constraints in achieving the national goal of providing drinking water to all. - Further, the entire programme, so far has been totally managed by the Government (except Swajaldhara projects), without the active participation of the stakeholders. - This inevitably has resulted as a hindrance to the development of more efficient and lower cost options for service delivery and also

+- denying opportunity to the users to exercise their options as consumers to demand better service delivery. - In the years to come, the rural water supply programme will face serious challenges by way of meeting the expanding needs of a fast growing population, as well as the increasing demand of the rural population for higher service levels in the given scenario of rapid depletion of fresh water availability for drinking. - The fund requirement to provide safe drinking water to all on a sustainable basis will be staggering. - In addition to this the other factors which have also contributed to the rapid deterioration of the water supply facilities resulting in non availability of service for which it has been constructed are: over dependence on ground water and depletion of ground water level which also increases the incidences of quality problems; sources go dry leading to systems becoming defunct due to competing demand of ground water from other sectors, poor recharge, large scale deforestation and lack of the protection of catchment areas, heavy emphasis on creation of new infrastructure but poor attention to the maintenance of existing systems; poor ownership of water supply systems and sources by the rural community and poor operation and maintenance; neglect of traditional water sources, systems and management practices. - Agriculture uses nearly four-fifths of the fresh water and various studies have indicated that current farming practices waste 60 percent more water than what is required.
+In water scarce areas foods/grain products that are sent to other parts of the country as commercial commodity takes away large quantity of water (about 3,000 litres of water required to grow 1 kg. of rice) from that area through these products which is known as 'virtual water' transfers.
+There is enormous scope for improvement in this regards by adopting crop and social regulation of water for ensuring fresh water availability for drinking on a sustainable basis in water scare areas.

-- viii) Agriculture uses nearly four-fifths of the fresh water and various studies have indicated that current farming practices waste 60 percent more water than what is required.
-In water scared areas foods/grain product that are send to other part of country as commercial commodity takes away large quantity of water (about 3,000 litres of water required to grow 1kg. of rice) from that area through these product which is known as 'virtual water'.
-There is enormous scope for improvement in these regards by adopting crop and social regulation of water for ensuring fresh water availability for drinking on a sustainable basis in water scare areas. - ix) In the context of both the resource constraints and competing demand on resources and inter se priorities, it is unlikely that the Government alone would be able to meet this challenge.
-The cost sharing arrangements should encourage involvement of the Central Government, State Government, PRIs & the beneficiaries.
-The PRI need to own, operate and manage the drinking water supply systems created.
+• In the context of both the resource constraints and competing demands on resources and inter se priorities, it is unlikely that the Government alone would be able to meet this challenge.
+The cost sharing arrangements should encourage involvement of the Central Government, State Government, PRIs, beneficiaries and other stakeholders.
+The PRIs need to own and manage the drinking water supply systems created.